denten-books/plain-text/0-intro.md

 12].
 By this dynamic displacement and habituation enter into a continual dialog.

+## 0.3 Computational hermeneutics

-In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.[^ln-krsh] Unlike estrangement, the reverse engineering of devices aims to bring the obscure to light.
-The reciprocal motion to defamiliarization passes through a series of case studies.
+In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.[^ln-krsh] The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
+Reverse engineering, in this sense, recalls the formalist strategy of re-experiencing the making of the thing.
 Along with a metaphor, each of my chapters also contains at least one literary "thought thing."
 Each also enacts a deconstruction---a literal taking apart---of that device.

-## 0.3 Computational hermeneutics

 A concern with the contemporary conditions of simulated textuality leads us to a rich archive from the history of literary theory, semiotics, telegraphy, and